JNU cuts off electricity on campus to prevent screening of BBC documentary on Modi

 “They can stop the screening but they cannot show down our eyes and ears; you can stop one screen but a thousand screens will open up,” Ghose said.

 Ahead of the screening, the JNU administration tightened security measures at the campus and stopped vehicles from entering.
 Roughly half an hour before the screening, the power at the varsity went off.
-Students also alleged that the internet stopped working minutes before the screening was scheduled.
+Students also alleged that the Internet stopped working just minutes before the screening was scheduled.

-One of the organisers, Lata said that they are also expecting action from administration soon.
+One of the organisers, Lata, said that they are also expecting action from the administration soon.
 The JNUSU had on Monday announced that it will be screening the documentary after which the university administration threatened disciplinary action.
-JNU said that since no permission was sought from the authorities, they will take disciplinary action against anyone who attempts to do so.
+The administration said that since no permission was sought from the authorities, they will take disciplinary action against anyone who attempts to do so.
 The administration’s contention was that screening the documentary might disturb peace and harmony at the campus.

-Some of the organisers also alleged that members of the ABVP threatened physical harm, but no student affiliated with the ABVP turned up for the screening.

 Replying to the JNU admin’s advisory to not screen the documentary on the campus, the JNUSU had sent in a note asking them for the specific Rule or Regulations that mandate the seeking of prior permission for any screening on campus.